 In addition, students will also interact with local students at the universities we visit with an aim of enhancing students’ cross-cultural communication skills.
 Students will learn and experience the interactions between personality and cognition, and culture.

 This trip aims to support and build on the module learning outcomes for PSYC2094 Personality and Intelligence, by giving students the chance to critically engage with culture and its effect on personality psychology of people in a different country, focussing on the indigenous culture and colonial influences.
 Moreover, they will experience cultural differences in viewpoints, ideas and behaviours in Malaysia and reflect on their own perception, ideas and behaviours.

-Students will have the opportunity to explore places of national importance to Malaysians such as the Petronas Twin Towers, the 272 steps to Batu Caves which is used for Hindu festivals and nearby Malacca City which is steeped in colonial (Dutch and Portuguese) history.
+Outside of the organised academic activities, students will have the opportunity to explore places of national importance to Malaysians such as the Petronas Twin Towers, the 272 steps to Batu Caves which is used for Hindu festivals and nearby Malacca City which is steeped in colonial (Dutch and Portuguese) history.

 In addition, the benefit of being based in the capital city, is the access to many attractions such as the Museum of Illusions, Petaling Street, KL Tower and KL Bird Park which has the world’s largest free flight aviary.

 - Travel – Students are required to independently book their travel.

 - Accommodation – The faculty will book accommodation for this opportunity, and students will be expected to pay the full amount following confirmation of their place.

 - Trip-specific enquiries –John Song – email@example.com